Doris Beale: Nursing career

-Beale was made a Dame on 8 June 1944, and then retired.
-After retirement she became Deputy Matron-in-Chief of the Joint War Organisation of the Red Cross and St John.
+Beale was made a Dame on 8 June 1944.
 She received her British Red Cross Society (BRCS) Distinguished War Service Certificate from the Queen in 1946.
 In 1951, she was awarded the Florence Nightingale Medal and Certificate by the International Red Cross Committee, presented to her by the Duke of Gloucester.

+Beales was governor of Prendergast School, Lewisham from 1945-1964.
 In 1969 she became a Vice-President of the Hostel for Disabled Women Workers.
 She was then made the first President of the QARNNS Association in 1970.

 Travel to the Middle East

 Between October and November 1949, Beale travelled to the BRCS Commission, Jordan, to see the relief work being carried out by British nurses in the area.
 During this time, she also visited Israel, Syria and the Lebanon.
 After the visit, she produced a report for the BRCS, giving her findings and outlining her recommendations for future action.
 In conclusion, she stated: